-TikTok witnessed incredible growth in 2020, as people sign up to the app to join in with challenges, learn dance routines and be entertained in what was a challenging year for us all.
+TikTok witnessed incredible growth in during the pandemic, as people sign up to the app to join in with challenges, learn dance routines and be entertained in what was a challenging time for us all.
 So, should your recruitment firm get in on the trend and start using TikTok?
 Here's what you need to know about the platform.

 What is TikTok?

-TikTok is a mobile-first social media platform for creating, sharing and discovering videos that have a duration from three seconds to one minute.
+TikTok is a mobile-first social media platform for creating, sharing and discovering videos.
 TikTok was launched in China in 2016, and in 2017 bought lip syncing app Musical.ly and consolidated its user base into one app to create a much larger international community of users.

 Who is TikTok’s audience?

 Propelled by the impact of Covid-19 on our working and social lives TikTok grew to more than 700 million users around the world in 2020, and celebrated 1 billion active users in 2021.

 And according to data from TikTok’s marketing solutions arm, TikTok for Business, the app has 17 million regular users in the UK who spend over an hour per day on the app – with four in 10 between the ages of 18-24.
 While a younger audience than more established social media platforms this group – which comprises Gen Z and millennials – are likely to be planning their career paths which means that firms focusing on the apprenticeship and graduate markets could tap into a wider pool of candidates.